andypiper/my-glitch-in-bio/README.md

 ← `README.md`: That’s this file.
 You can delete it, or keep it handy so you don't lose the instructions.

 ← `index.html`: This is the main page template vite uses to build your site.
-You'll find the handlebars syntax for importing the data you specify in `settings.json` using the structures in `layout/` in here.
+You'll see the handlebars syntax for importing the data you specify in `settings.json` (built into the structures in `layout/`).
 You'll also find some tips on configuring the page in the HTML comments.

-← `settings.json`: Settings for your name, image, and links.
-The `index.html` page includes the data in the structures defined in `layout/`.
+← `settings.json`: Settings for your name, links, images, and social media.
+The `index.html` page includes the data using the structures defined in `layout/`.

 ← `layout/`: Markup templates — you can edit every line of HTML or never even look at any of it.
 The data you specify in `settings.json` will be built into the page using the HTML in here using handlebars syntax (e.g. `{{settings.name}}`).